Skip to Content

 Two to three times a year.
 The timing of trimming your hedges depends on what type you have, honestly.

-But, in general, trim them two to three times a year, once in the spring and once in the summer.
-Of course, if they’re getting unruly, trim them back as needed.
+But, in general, trim them to shape them two to three times a year, once in the spring and once in the summer.
+And then, if they’re getting unruly, trim them back as needed.

 What’s the cost for trimming your hedges?